DanielSInger1/Ping-Pong-Judge/README.md

 <h1>Real-Time Table Tennis Judge</h1>
-<p>This project is designed to judge and analyze a game of table tennis in real-time.
-By utilizing advanced computer vision techniques, the system can track the ball and determine various game events such as bounces and points.</p>
+<p>This project is designed to analyze and score table tennis games in real-time.
+Using advanced computer vision techniques, the system can track various game elements, including the ball, table, net, and players' hands.
+It can determine various game events such as bounces and points.</p>
 <h2>Features</h2>
 <ul>
   <li><strong>Real-Time Analysis:</strong> The system captures and processes video frames in real-time to provide immediate feedback on game events.</li>